-In the Agency's view, in case of continuous trading within SIDC both Data Field (21) and Data Field (22) should start with the string "SIDC\CO\".
+In the Agency's view, in case of continuous trading within SIDC both Data Field (21) and Data Field (22) [added] shall [deleted] should start with the string "SIDC\CO\".
 In case of Data Field (21) Contract ID, the prefix "SIDC\CO\" shall be followed by the Contract ID code assigned at centralised level by SIDC.